Zygo/bees/docs/how-it-works.md

 transactional data store.
 On restart, bees will dedupe any data that was added to the filesystem since the last checkpoint.
 Checkpoints occur every 15 minutes for scan progress, stored in `beescrawl.dat`.
-The hash table trickle-writes to disk at 4GB/hour to `beeshash.dat`.
+The hash table trickle-writes to disk at 128KiB/s to `beeshash.dat`, but will flush immediately if bees is terminated by SIGTERM.

-An hourly performance report is written to `beesstats.txt`.
-There are no special requirements for bees hash table storage--`.beeshome` could be stored on a different btrfs filesystem, ext4, or even CIFS.
+There are no special requirements for bees hash table storage--`.beeshome` could be stored on a different btrfs filesystem, ext4, or even CIFS (but not MS-DOS--beeshome does need filenames longer than 8.3).

 bees uses a persistent dedupe hash table with a fixed size configured by the user.
 Any size of hash table can be dedicated to dedupe.
 If a